 If you bring your own car seat, you’ll need to verify that it satisfies Italy’s legal requirements.

 For example, chest clips, which are common in many countries, are illegal in Italy.
-The reasoning behind it is that having only one clip to undo in an emergency makes it easier to get the child out of the car seat and vehicle.
+The reasoning is that having only one clip to undo in an emergency makes it easier to get the child out of the car seat and vehicle.

 Car Seats in Italy – LATCH / ISOFIX Compatibility